antoniolruiz/Kaggle-House-Prices-Competition/README.md

 - Gerardo Antonio Lopez Ruiz

 This repo is my code for the Kaggle competition "House Prices: Advanced Regression Techniques".
-It is also my final project for the course: Applied Machine learning for finance modelling, Columbia University, spring 2019.
+It is also my final project for the course: Applied Machine Learning for Finance Modelling, Columbia University, Spring 2019.

 ### Overview